OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 # Easy Drop-In Local Multiplayer Input
 <p align="center"><img src="http://i.imgur.com/ajGJP8k.gif"></p>

 This small game makes use of a Smash Bros-esque character select screen, allowing players to push a button on any controller (or keyboard) currently connected to the PC to join the game.
+(The game itself is here: http://terry-torres.com/Fetch.exe)

 This is done by relying on a series of objects working together.
 <ul>